jolly-io/Data-Engineering/README.md

 ### Data Engineering on the `AWS Cloud`:

-`Cloud Computing` is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing.
+`Cloud Computing` is the on-demand delivery of information technology (IT) resources over the internet with pay-as-you-go pricing.
 AWS is structured geographically across regions with multiple availability zones, which are clusters of one or more physical data centers.

 ## AWS Core Services
 - Compute Services such as EC2